coder/coder/docs/contributing/frontend.md

 ## Routing

-We use [react-router](https://reactrouter.com/en/main) as our routing engine and adding a new route is straightforward.
+We use [react-router](https://reactrouter.com/en/main) as our routing engine.
 If the new route needs to be authenticated, put it under the `<RequireAuth>` route and if it needs to live inside of the dashboard, put it under the `<DashboardLayout>` route.

 The `RequireAuth` component handles all the authentication logic for the routes and the `DashboardLayout` wraps the route adding a navbar and passing down